thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 </label>
 ```

 _See the source code for the TextField interactor [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts).
-The TextField interactor extends the [FormField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/form-field.ts#L6) interactor which is from where it inherits the locator function._
+The TextField interactor extends the [FormField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/form-field.ts#L6) interactor, so it has a locator function._
 :::

 You can think of the locator as the "default filter" since filters and locators both provide the same functionality.
 The reason why BigTest offers both solutions is convenience, because having to pass in an object for each interactor can get repetitive.